ashish-banjare/ashish-banjare/README.md

 **Professional & Technical Skills:**

 *   I Have Strong understanding of software development principles and best practices.
-*   I Have Knowledge of backend technologies such as PHP, Python.
+*   I Have Knowledge of backend technologies such as C#,.Net,.Net Core, MVC.
 *   I Have Experience with frontend technologies such as HTML, CSS, and JavaScript.
 *   I Have Knowledge of Database management system such as MySQL, PostgreSQL, Sqlite3.
 *   I am Familiarity with version control systems like Git.